 Our purpose is to connect with the largest possible audience, drawn from the widest possible communities, in our exploration of Ben Uri’s artists – and to encourage others to explore their own identity and creativity.

 - Be known as ‘The Art Museum for Everyone’ with no ethnic, religious or other barriers to engagement

 - Each immigrant community feels ownership, kinship and belonging to the gallery and museum as if their own

 - Make a real difference to people’s confidence and lives through engagement, creativity and wellbeing

 - Celebrate and share the rich Jewish Experience in the visual arts with a diverse set of partner fellow immigrant communities

-- Continue to enhance our world-class collection adding yet greater depth and range so it is seen and explored across all boundaries
+- Continue to enhance our world-class collection adding yet greater range across immigrant artists primarily to Britain so it is seen and explored across all boundaries

 - Ben Uri Museum of Art, Identity and Migration incorporating the Ben Uri Collection earns its place on the ‘must visit’ priority list in London